6865-ManitoulinMetal/2024_Robot_Code/YAGSL-SwerveCode-6865-MK4i_L3/README.md

+Team 6865 Swerve Code using YAGSL and BroncBotz's example project
-# Yet Another Generic Swerve Library (YAGSL) Example project
+# Yet Another Generic Swerve Library (YAGSL) Overview (DO NOT REMOVE PLEASE)

 YAGSL is intended to be an easy implementation of a generic swerve drive that should work for most square swerve drives.
 The project is documented